campbe13/docker-ecq2020/docker-usage-overview/MYSQL-INSTANCE.md

-m# running a database container
+# running a database container

 This illustrates running  a mysql container without the need to install and configure mysql server.